These Banh Mi Collard Wraps are filled with caramelized tofu and fresh Vietnamese flavor!

 Truth be told, I packed a lot more cilantro into these little babies than the above photo shows.
 However, I needed you to be able to see the other fillings, so I had to back off on the cilantro for a minute.

-I REALLY wanted to put mint in these, too, but I was shooting during a snow storm and couldn’t get my car out of my driveway to go to the store.
-True story.
-It’s a long driveway, though, so it’s not as embarrassing as it sounds.
-Or is it?
+I REALLY wanted to put mint in these, too, but I was shooting during an ice storm and didn’t want to risk driving to the store.

 Okay, let’s talk about the collard part of these collard wraps.

-I first tried a collard wrap at my favorite local vegan restaurant, Blossoming Lotus (Portland).
+I first tried a collard wrap at my favorite local vegan restaurant.
 I was blown away by the fresh flavor and crunchy texture!